tmeftah/Aora/README.md

 ## Contact

-For any questions or inquiries, please contact.
+This project is a part of the GenAI project.
+In case there are any questions, please contact